 Why Do People Lurk?

-There is a number of possible reasons for this:
+There are several possible reasons for this:

-How to Lurk On Twitch?
+How to Lurk on Twitch?

 Twitch !lurk Command for Streamers

-Making the Lurk Command
+Creating the Lurk Command

 1. Nightbot

-!commands add !lurk *insert custom message*
+!commands add !lurk *insert a custom message*

 2. StreamLabs